xinntao/HandyView/README.md

 ## Usage

 I have now tested it on Windows.
-It should also work on Ubuntu (but may with some modification)
+It should also work on Ubuntu (but may with some modifications).

 ### Windows

 #### Dependencies

-- Anaconda (Python >= 3.5 )
+- Anaconda (Python >= 3.5)
-- Python PyQt5 package
+- Python `PyQt5` package

+In the command line, run:

 > python HandyView.py [image_path]

 #### Compile to executable program

-Use `pyinstaller` to compile to executable program, so that you can double-click the image to open the HandyView.
+Use `pyinstaller` to compile to executable program, so that you can **double-click the image to open** the HandyView.

 1. > pyinstaller -D HandyView.py -i icon.ico --windowed
 1. You will see a `dist` folder containing the outputs (dll, exe, etc)